abodian/abodian/README.md

 learning opportunities for students (FE, HE, Part Time Adult, Apprenticeship)
 * Interview, evaluate and successfully integrate new members of staff across all areas of the school

-Teaching &amp; Learning Leader/Senior Practitioner (Sep 2016 – July 2018)
+**West Herts College** (Sep 2016 - Dec 2018)
-School of Performance Music and Media, School of Engineering West Herts College
+_Teaching and Learning Leader/Senior Practitioner - School of Performance Music and Media, School of Engineering_
-Watford/Kings Langley

 Responsibilities:
- Drive outstanding teaching and learning practices cross college (further and higher education)  Manage and mentor new members of staff
+* Drive outstanding teaching and learning practices cross college (further and higher education)
+* Manage and mentor new members of staff
- Create and monitor Quality Improvement Plans, formulating bespoke training and measuring impact  Deliver staff training and messages from the Quality Department  Assisting senior management with day to day running of departments and hitting of KPIs  Maintain personal outstanding teaching and uphold consistent best practice  Driving e-learning practices
+* Create and monitor Quality Improvement Plans, formulating bespoke training and measuring impact
+* Deliver staff training and messages from the Quality Department
+* Assisting senior management with day to day running of departments and hitting of KPIs
-Course Leader and Lecturer (Music Practice &amp; Music Technology) (Sep 2014 – July 2018) West Herts College
-Watford
+* Maintain personal outstanding teaching and uphold consistent best practice
+* Driving e-learning practices

+**West Herts College** (Sep 2014 - Dec 2018)
+_Course leader and Lecturer - School of Performance Music and Media_

 Responsibilities:
- Teaching sound creation, sequencing, sound for the moving image, solo music performance, band units and more  Responsible for the planning and running of a two year Level 3 BTEC course  Tracking student progress, achievement and attainment  Managing tutors teaching on the course
+* Teaching sound creation, sequencing, sound for the moving image, solo music performance, band units and more
+* Responsible for the planning and running of a two year Level 3 BTEC course
+* Tracking student progress, achievement and attainment
+* Managing tutors teaching on the course
- Organising guest speakers, trips and performances
+* Organising guest speakers, trips and performances
- Teaching music across levels (Level 2 through to Degree)
+* Teaching music across levels (Level 2 through to Degree)

- Marking working
+* Marking working
- Creating online e-learning materials
+* Creating online e-learning materials
- Managing parent expectations
+* Managing parent expectations
- Running open days and audition events
+* Running open days and audition events
- Adhering to BTEC assessment and internal verification framework  Maintaining course standards while also conducting Teaching &amp; Learning Leader role alongside  Heavy use of IT systems, including all office applications and also specialised “ProSolution/ProMonitor” tracking systems
+* Adhering to BTEC assessment and internal verification framework
+* Maintaining course standards while also conducting Teaching &amp; Learning Leader role alongside
+* Heavy use of IT systems, including all office applications and also specialised “ProSolution/ProMonitor” tracking systems

-Additional Role: Maths Lecturer (Sep 2016 – Aug 2017)
+**West Herts College** (Sep 2016 – Aug 2017)
-West Herts College
+_Maths Lecturer - West Herts College_
-Watford

 Responsibilities:
- Teaching functional skills maths to learners who failed to achieve C or above at GCSE before attending college  Planning resources and lessons around NCFE framework  Differentiating experience depending on level
+* Teaching functional skills maths to learners who failed to achieve C or above at GCSE before attending college
+* Planning resources and lessons around NCFE framework
+* Differentiating experience depending on level
- Tracking and monitoring individual student progress towards achieving a functional skills qualification
+* Tracking and monitoring individual student progress towards achieving a functional skills qualification

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development

 ## Skills